 In other words, we are our own judges and executioners

 The Vedic horoscope of a person is like a business man’s balance sheet at the beginning of every year.
 It represents the debtors and creditors accumulated by the soul in its past lives.

-To achieve this, man has to keep on taking many births until he is freed of all his bad Karma.
-Knowing man’s materialistic urges, this task is not an easy one, hence man has to keep coming back to Earth to learn his lessons.
+To achieve this, a person must take on many births until they are freed of their bad Karma.
+Knowing a person's materialistic urges, this task is not an easy one, hence they have to keep coming back to Earth to learn their lessons.